harsh-1o/Valorant-VCT-Teams-Comparator/vct-2025-analysis.md

 - Player performance metrics (ACS, K/D, KAST, etc.)
 - Historical head-to-head records
 - Injury reports and roster stability assessments
-- Map-specific win rates and agent compositions
+- Map-specific win rates including new Corrode data

 ### Machine Learning Models
 - **Random Forest Classifier** for tier predictions
 - **Gradient Boosting Classifier** for championship probability
 - **Feature importance analysis** for key success factors
 - **Standard scaling** for consistent metric weighting
+- **Corrode-specific modeling** accounting for limited data on the new map

+### Map Pool Updates
+The model incorporates the official VCT 2025 Champions map pool changes:
+- **Corrode replaces Split**: Technical map requiring strategic depth
+- **Abyss replaces Icebox**: Maintains aggressive map balance
+- Updated win rate predictions based on team characteristics and playstyles

 ### Validation
 Model predictions validated against current VCT standings and expert analyst projections, showing strong correlation with established tournament seeding.

 ## Conclusion

 The VCT 2025 Champions tournament promises exceptional competition across all four regions.
-While Paper Rex emerges as the statistical favorite, the tournament's format and regional diversity ensure multiple viable championship paths.
-Key factors for success include map pool depth, team coordination, and ability to perform under pressure in clutch situations.
+The introduction of Corrode adds a strategic dimension that could create opportunities for tactical upsets, while Paper Rex emerges as the statistical favorite due to their well-rounded excellence across all maps.

+Key factors for success include mastery of the technical maps (Corrode, Lotus), maintaining roster health, and adapting quickly to the tournament meta.
+Teams with strong coaching staff and preparation time will have significant advantages.

-The analysis suggests this will be the most competitive VCT Champions to date, with EMEA showing the strongest regional depth while Pacific and Americas feature the highest peak performers.
-China's emergence as a competitive region adds another layer of strategic complexity.
+The analysis suggests this will be the most competitive VCT Champions to date, with the new map pool creating fresh strategic possibilities while rewarding teams with diverse tactical approaches.

-**Final Prediction: Paper Rex defeats G2 Esports 3-2 in the Grand Final** 🏆
+**Final Prediction: Paper Rex defeats G2 Esports 3-2 in the Grand Final, with Corrode being a decisive factor** 🏆

 ---
-*Analysis generated using machine learning models trained on comprehensive VCT 2025 season data.
+*Analysis generated using machine learning models trained on comprehensive VCT 2025 season data with updated map pool.
 Predictions are statistical estimates and actual tournament results may vary.*